SJGowen/ITIL-4-Foundation/SamplePaper1.md

 - D. It determines how the service provider is perceived
 <details>Answer A is correct - correctly categorising an incident will enable the correct routing of an incident to the most appropriate resolving team.</details>

-7) A service is a means of enabling value co-creation by facilitating :woman_shrugging: that customers want to achieve.
+7) A service is a means of enabling value co-creation by facilitating &#10067; that customers want to achieve.
 - A. The warranty
 - B. Outcomes
 - C. The utility